 Ministry of Industry, Foreign Trade and Services (MDIC).
-The MDIC manages the planning, coordination, and monitoring of science, technology, and innovation activities.
-Regarding the energy sector, the MDIC worked together with the MME on the development of the Energy Efficiency Act.
+The MDIC manages the planning, coordination, and monitoring of science, technology, and innovation activities.13 Regarding the energy sector, the MDIC worked together with the MME on the development of the Energy Efficiency Act.

 Energy Research Office (EPE).
-Created in 2004, the Energy Research Office's (Empresa de Pesquisa Energética - EPE) aim is to support "the Brazilian Ministry of Mines and Energy (MME) energy policies with studies and research on energy planning covering electricity, oil, natural gas, and its derivatives and biofuels" (Empresa de Pesquisa Energética n/d).
+Created in 2004,14 the Energy Research Office's (Empresa de Pesquisa Energética - EPE) aim is to support "the Brazilian Ministry of Mines and Energy (MME) energy policies with studies and research on energy planning covering electricity, oil, natural gas, and its derivatives and biofuels" (Empresa de Pesquisa Energética n/d).
 The Research Office is state-owned and its primary responsibilities are to

-- (i) Elaborate studies and energy matrix projections; - (ii) Publicize the national energy balance; and - hydroelectric generation auctions and transmission auctions.
+- (i) Elaborate studies and energy matrix projections; - (ii) Publicize the national energy balance; and - (iii) Obtain the environmental permit and the declaration of water availability to enroll in public hydroelectric generation auctions and transmission auctions.15